Fooled Drivers, or Foolish Drivers?

 (Horn honk to David)

 This entry was posted on Thursday, February 26th, 2009 at 10:45 am and is filed under Drivers, Traffic Engineering, Traffic safety.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.